thombu/rabbiteasy/README.md

 ### Adding raw data as content

-To transport rare data like binary files within an event, implement the ContainsData interface:
+To transport raw data like binary files within an event, implement the ContainsData interface:

 ```Java
 public class MyEvent implements ContainsData {